-In business and economics the subject of models is, to a material extent, the Models can be helpful, behaviour of people as well as risks.
-Our models tend to be highly numeric but also dangerous giving the impression of precision; they are anything but.
-That does not - mean they are not useful.
+Models can be helpful, but also dangerous In business and economics the subject of models is, to a material extent, the behaviour of people as well as risks.
+Our models tend to be highly numeric giving the impression of precision; they are anything but.
+That does not mean they are not useful.
+Capital models may be reasonable in taking business plans as model 'best estimates' however implications of these assumptions should be estimates', however, implications of these assumptions should be considered vigorously for determining capital requirements. considered vigorously for determining capital requirements.

-Capital models may be reasonable in taking business plans as model 'best estimates', however, implications of these assumptions should be considered vigorously for determining capital requirements.
 Don't be fooled Actuaries work hard to build their models and pride themselves for their attention to detail.
 But many of the problems we set to analyse are characterised by uncertainty.
 Are we victims of sunk cost bias?
 Because we spend a lot of time and effort building our models, we may lend them more credibility than others should place on them.
-To compound this bias, non- experts will be relying on the actuary to a high degree and defer a large part of the thinking to the perceived 'authority'.
+To compound this bias, non-experts will be relying on the actuary to a high degree and defer a large part of the thinking to the perceived 'authority'.